Gordes: Second World War

 During World War II, Gordes was an active resistance village and was later awarded a medal, the Croix de guerre 1939–1945.

 On 21 August 1944, almost a week after the beginning of the Operation Dragoon on the Provençal coast, a German patrol was attacked by the resistance.
 The day after, 22 August, the village was subject to violent reprisals.
-The Germans forced the inhabitants to enter their homes, shooting those who were late or that were not cooperating, and started to shoot from the rock on the other side with a canon and destroyed a dozen houses.
+The Germans forced the inhabitants to enter their homes, shooting those who were late or that were not cooperating, and started to shoot from the rock on the other side with a cannon and destroyed a dozen houses.
 On the other side of the village, the rest of the troops set fire to a chariot, pieces of wood and houses, blocking potential followers.
 More than twenty houses were destroyed.
 After the Liberation the resistance destroyed another part of the village, including the notarial house with all the archives.
 All this destruction brought the municipality the sad privilege to appear amongst three "stricken cities" of the Vaucluse department.
 By war's end, thirteen persons had been killed or executed in Gordes, twenty inhabitants had been shot by the enemy and five inhabitants were deported.

 After World War II

-After a period of reconstruction, the village started to attract artists including Marc Chagall and Jean Deyrolle, who discovered the village in 1947, and who attracted their artist friends including Serge Poliakoff, Victor Vasarely and Jean Dewasne.
+After a period of reconstruction, the village began to attract artists including Marc Chagall and Jean Deyrolle, who discovered the village in 1947, and who attracted their artist friends including Serge Poliakoff, Victor Vasarely and Jean Dewasne.